zombimann/Mathematical-video-animations-and-visualization/README.md

 # Plugs
 Please explore the amazing work being done by Eteri Byazrova and Yuri Morozov at GraphMath / Linear Algebra World: https://www.graphmath.com/la/ .
-Linear Algebra is currently the most widely applied branch of Mathematics for a wide range of diverse application.
+Linear Algebra is currently the most widely applied branch of Mathematics for a wide range of diverse applications.